Manufacturing15 min read

 Decide whether to self-integrate or hire a professional integrator:

 • Self-integration ($0-5,000): Suitable for simple pick-and-place and palletizing.
 Use the manufacturer's quick-start programs.
-Best if you have a mechanically inclined operator willing to learn.

 • Integrator-assisted ($10,000-25,000): Recommended for welding, machine tending, and any application involving custom fixturing or vision.
 Ask the cobot manufacturer for their certified integrator list.